worthingtonjg/rubiks-cube/README.md

 - These box colliders do not move position as the cube is rotated so always represent the same axis and position on the cube.
 - The X, Y, Z represent the axis the face represents.
 - The 1st number represents row, and the 2nd number represents the column.
-- I look to see if 2 or more multiple faces on the same axis and on either the same row or column have been touched.
+- The code looks to see if 2 or more faces on the same axis and on either the same row or column have been touched.
-- From this data I can determine how to animate the cube using: axis, slice, direction, and animationType
+- From this data the code can determine how to animate the cube using: axis, slice, direction, and animationType
-- I then call the StartRotation method on the CubeController to start the animation using this data.
+- The code then calls the StartRotation method on the CubeController to start the animation using this data.

 # WinController